THE BURBANK GROUP

 • Liens not the subject of a separate award

-1. An increase in front end (lump sum) payments from $250,000 overall to the first $500,000 or 35% of future pain and suffering whichever is larger, and 35% of the net present value all other Award elements.
+1.)
+A change and increase in front end (lump sum) payments from $250,000 overall to the first $500,000 or 35% of future pain and suffering whichever is larger, and 35% of the net present value of all other future Award elements.

-As the original 50A and 50B were silent on how discount rates were determined, it is possible, and perhaps likely, that the Courts will take the direction in the amended 50A and apply it to all cases, even those under 50B.
+As the original 50A and 50B were silent on how discount rates were determined, the Courts have taken the direction in Amended 50A and applied it to all cases, even those under 50B.

 Increasingly, plaintiff's attorneys are being tasked with the obligations of performing Due Diligence and gaining a client's Informed Consent.
 Those obligations suggest that any Award or settlement be fully and fairly evaluated with a built-in reconciliation back to the gross total award.
 Any proposals to protect (structure) lump sums should be independently valued.
 The entire award or settlement may warrant deployment in a manner different from that resulting from the net award calculation.
 Finally, protection or alternate deployment should be executed in a manner that either maximizes subsequent payments or protects them from taxes to the greatest extent possible.